hilja/file-batcher/README.md

 Returns: `Promise<object>`

 Reads a file asynchronously and returns its contents.
-If it's a markdown file, it'll parse the Frontmatter in it, and will return the the familiar shape:
+If it’s a markdown file, the Frontmatter will be parsed and it will return the the following shape:

 ```
 {